 By design, the echo cancellation feature is disabled for high quality audio.
+For more information on high quality audio, see the Citrix Virtual Apps and Desktops documentation.

 Addition of client-side jitter buffer mechanism

 Starting with version 2305, Citrix Workspace app ensures clear audio even when the network latency fluctuates.
 By default, this feature is enabled.